joanadecastro/Escola_ProjetoAquarela/README.md

 </p>

 ## 🚀 Features

 - Responsive Design: The layout adapts to different screen sizes, including mobile devices.
-- Smooth Animations: Simple visual effects for a more enjoyable experience.

 ## 🛠️ Technologies Used